Clarity does not simplify truth. It makes truth accessible so that it can be held, tested, and defended by everyone it reaches.

 — The Declaration of Independence

-Every enduring society in recorded history has grounded its moral framework in something it considered sacred, something beyond human authority to redefine.
-The specific traditions vary enormously, yet the structural role is identical.
-The sacred provides an immutable reference point against which definitions of justice, service, and cultivation are tested.
-Not a set of rules imposed from outside, but a foundation from which the rules derive their meaning and stability.
+Every enduring society in recorded history has grounded its moral framework in some combination of axioms and tenets, principles it treated as foundational and placed beyond renegotiation.
+The specific foundations vary enormously, yet the structural role is identical.
+The foundation provides an immutable reference point against which definitions of justice, service, and cultivation are tested.
+Not a set of rules imposed from outside, but a bedrock from which the rules derive their meaning and stability.

-This isn’t an argument for any particular tradition over another.
+This isn’t an argument for any particular foundation over another.
 It’s a structural observation.
-A society founded on Confucian principles requires Confucianism to anchor its triad.
-A society founded on Islamic principles requires Islam.
-A society founded on Christian principles requires Christianity.
+Different cultures arrive at different axioms and hold different tenets.
 The claim isn’t that one foundation is superior.
-The claim is that abandoning the foundation removes the anchor.
+The claim is that abandoning the foundation, treating axioms as debatable and tenets as disposable, removes the anchor.

 Where Corruption Enters